top of page

 Appearance: irregular annular plaque with elevated horny rim

-Tx: compounded off-label topical 2% lovastatin with or without topical cholesterol
+Tx: compounded off-label topical 2% lovastatin +/- topical cholesterol, sun protection education

 Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)